-It has an internal memory of up to 1TB!
-You won’t even need to use cloud storage to clear space (although it is always wise to back up your data).
+If you are familiar with the Surface Pro 6, you are sure to love this upgraded version.
+On top of that, the Surface Pro 7 has an internal memory of up to 1TB!
+Unlike in other tablets, you won’t even need to use cloud storage to clear space (although it is always wise to back up your data).

 These specs are enough to give you an idea of just how far Acer went with this tablet.

-The device has a memory of 512GB, which is appropriate considering the system it runs on.
+The tablet has a memory of 512GB, which is appropriate considering the system it runs on.
 There is also a MicroSD slot if you need more.
-The screen resolution could have been better for a 13.5” (342.9 mm) size but it is still pretty good.
+The screen resolution could have been better for a 13.5” (342.9 mm) screen but it is still pretty good.
 It does not get too bright, so it’s not fit to be used outdoors.